Comparison

 Best for: Teams that live in Slack (50-500 employees, 100-1,000 invoices/month)

-Ken is an AI-powered AP assistant that lives where your team already works—Slack.
+Ken is an AI AP assistant that runs inside Slack.
 Drop an invoice in a channel or DM, and Ken extracts the data, routes it for approval, and queues it for payment.
 No new login.
 No new tab.
-No training required.
+No training.
+It also matters for control: the workflow preserves the AP audit trail behind approvals, exceptions, and payment release instead of forcing finance to reconstruct decisions later.

 Key Features:

-- Per-invoice pricing: Pay for what you process, not per seat
+• Per-invoice pricing: Pay for what you process, not per seat — unlimited users

-- Duplicate detection: Catches duplicate invoices before payment
+• Duplicate detection: Catches duplicate invoices against payment history before payment

-Why teams choose Ken: The adoption problem disappears when AP automation happens inside a tool everyone already uses.
-Finance teams report 3x higher approval response rates compared to email-based workflows.
+Why teams choose Ken: The adoption problem disappears when AP automation happens inside a tool everyone already opens 40 times a day.
+Teams moving off email-based approvals report roughly 3x higher approval response rates.

-Best fit: Mid-market companies where Slack is the communication hub and the finance team is tired of chasing approvals.
+Best fit: Mid-market companies where Slack is the communication hub and finance is tired of chasing approvals.

 2. Tipalti